 - Drugs in schedule 3 don’t require a prescription, but can only be bought from a pharmacy

 - Drugs in schedule 8 are listed as controlled drugs, and possession of these without authority is an offence

 - Schedule 9 lists drugs that are prohibited

-What will happen if I’m caught using or making drugs?
+What will happen if I’m caught with illegal drugs?

-What do to do if I want to quit illegal drugs?
+What do I do if I want to quit illegal drugs?

-If you want to quit illegal drug use, it’s important to get the help and support you need.
-Telling friends and family your concerns is a good place to start, as they can support you in seeking professional help from qualified doctors and councillors.
+It’s important to reach out to get the help and support you need.
+Speaking with friends and family about your concerns is a great place to start.

-At Arrow Health there are various treatment programmes that are tailored to each individual.
-Each programme is evidence-based, which means they are aligned with current, international best practice and developed by doctors.
+At Arrow Health we offer various treatment programs that are tailored for each individual.
+All of our programs are evidence-based, which means they are aligned with current international best practice and developed by doctors.

-For more information on Arrow Health treatment options, please don’t hesitate to get in touch.
+For more information on Arrow Health treatment options, please call us for an obligation free chat.